-- 1. The petitioned vacation action clearly indicated.
-If record (platted) boundaries are being eliminated and/or relocated in addition to the proposed easement vacation(s) they must also be described on the enclosed petition and clearly depicted on accompanying documentation. - 2.
-A map of current property boundaries; including all existing lots, tracts, other parcels, easements and rights-of-way within 500 feet of the proposed action.
-NEW: This map must also include lines depicting the 500' radius(s) from the proposed action and legal descriptions of all parcels within. - 3.
-All vacated section-line easements on the property and within 500 feet. - 4.
-Existing roads, trails, utilities, structures, and driveways located on the property within the area proposed for vacation. - 5.
-Topographical maps covering the area proposed for vacation and the alternate access. - 6.
-It is not required, but it may also help the decision process if the petitioner specifically addresses, in writing, the following points concerning the existing easement and the alternate route: - 1) Underlying Land Ownership; 2) Current Public Use Patterns; 3) Practicality of Use and - 4) Land Management Policies - D. An RS 2477 or section-line easement vacation, must comply with Chapter 26 SLA 98, AS 19.30.410.
+- 1. Preliminary plat clearly illustrating the location of the proposed vacation and proposed alternate means of access.
+Petitioner needs to include statement as to whether they are aware of any current or historical use of the easement proposed for vacation and the alternate access and whether they are constructed. - 2.
+Map showing property boundaries.
+If property has been subdivided, then provide copy of an unaltered recorded plat containing the property. - 3.
+Map or as-built identifying existing structures on petitioner's property. - 4.
+Map identifying existing section-line easements, utilities and dedicated rights-of-way within a one mile radius or greater surrounding the petitioner's property. - 5.
+Map identifying available access to lands that are affected by the proposal. - 6.
+Aerial photograph (if available) and/or topography map showing contours.

+7. It is not required, but it may also help the decision process if the petitioner specifically addresses, in writing, the following points concerning the existing easement and the alternate route:

+Underlying Land Ownership Current Public Use Patterns Practicality of Use

+- D. A RS 2477 or section-line easement vacation, must comply with Chapter 26 SLA 98, AS 19.30.410.
 It states that agencies of the State "may not vacate a right-of-way acquired by the state under former 43 U.S.C.
-932 unless;

-"A reasonably comparable, established alternate right-of-way or means of access exists that is sufficient to satisfy all present and reasonably foreseeable uses."
+932 unless: - 1. a reasonably comparable, established alternate right-of-way or means of access exists that is sufficient to satisfy all present and reasonably foreseeableuses."